 Staying off the roads is one of the selling points for smoking with friends at home as opposed to hitting the bars.
 You'll avoid potentially making the poor choice to drive under the influence, and you'll steer clear of drunk drivers who may be on the roads that night.

-Peckler believes that along with being a safer option, having a holiday sesh helps friends and family bond in a more intimate, meaningful way.
+Peckler believes that, along with being a safer option, having a holiday sesh helps friends and family bond in a more intimate and meaningful way.

-For those not sold on skipping Blackout Wednesday this holiday season, Weedmaps News contributor Lindsay MaHarry writes about how much better you'll feel at Thanksgiving dinner with the help of weed.
-You're less likely to be as hungover and nauseated at the sight of food and if you and your family smoke before eating, and you'll probably enjoy the meal more.
-Your stress levels are likely to be lower and it will seem easier to have a good conversation with your extended family that you only see a few times a year.
+For those not sold on skipping Blackout Wednesday this holiday season, consider the pros: you're less likely to be as hungover and nauseated at the sight of food, and if you and your family smoke before eating, you'll probably enjoy the meal more.
+Your stress levels are likely to be lower and it will seem easier to have a good conversation with your extended family that you may only see a few times a year.

 Peckler added, “I think that when you use cannabis you become more empathetic.
 You're a better listener, you're more open to other perspectives.
 And that's really beneficial when it comes to creating connections and making memories.”